 Application Support from the Taylor Institute

-Faculty and staff from the Taylor Institute for Teaching and Learning will be available in drop-in consultation sessions and workshops to support applicants in developing their proposals, and ongoing SoTL programming throughout the year will help grant recipients make progress and do high-quality work.
+Faculty and staff from the Taylor Institute for Teaching and Learning will be available for drop-in consultation sessions to support applicants in developing their proposals, and ongoing SoTL programming throughout the year will help grant recipients make progress and do high-quality work.
 See details below:

 - See also other SoTL programming at the Taylor Institute throughout the fall and winter

 If you are awarded a Teaching and Learning Grant, please see "Starting Your Grants Project."

 Expectation of Recipients